 Local funding is derived from district property taxes, which fluctuate based on property values.
 Each district has the autonomy to set its tax rate within state restrictions.
 Additionally, federal sources, including grants and Title I, contribute supplemental funding, particularly benefiting schools with higher percentages of low-income students.

-The amount of funding per student in Mission CISD is impacted by various factors, including the District's overall budget, the number of students enrolled, and their demographics.
-It's important to note that funding per student can vary significantly between Texas school districts based on property values, demographics, and local tax rates.
+The per-student funding at Mission CISD is intricately tied to the district's budget, enrollment figures, and demographics.
+It is important to note that funding per student can significantly vary among Texas districts due to differences in property values, demographics, and local tax rates.

 Mission CISD's funding structure is multifaceted, drawing from state, local, and federal sources.
 The per-student funding is influenced by a combination of factors, reflecting the district's commitment to providing quality education tailored to the needs of its diverse student population.